QuentinRa/blog.quentinra.dev/programming/web/javascript/node.js/index.md

 You will usually need to use external libraries such as a library to test your code, or stuff like that.
 They are referred to as package, and you will need a **package manager** to install them.

+➡️ One package worth mentioning is [nodemon](https://www.npmjs.com/package/nodemon) ("node-mon", 25k ⭐) which is automatically restarting the node client (ex: `node index.js`) when a file in your project changed.

 #### In a nutshell

 Node.js includes everything you know about JavaScript, aside from the DOM <small>(document, window...)</small> as Node.js is NOT replicating an environment similar to a web browser.